November 16, 2021

 September 14, 2021

-The School Locker Dreams
+School Locker

 (c) 1993

-Finally, I dream the locker unlocked and open
+Finally, I dream the locker unlocked—

-after decades of forgotten passwords,
+decades of forgotten combinations,

-attempted safe-cracking, faulty x-ray glasses,
+attempted safe-cracking,

-only to find the contents confusing.
+only to find the wrong contents—

-for unscrewing cover plates and filling holes.
+for unscrewing plates and filling holes—

-ambiguous embryos of novels or essays
+of novels or essays—

 Read into them what you must.

-hence the crumpled candy wrappers
+Crumpled candy wrappers

 scattered inside the locker.

-contents I could not go on without
+Contents I could not go on without—

 Elevator Dreams